OSTON/OnceAppRun/README.md

 OnceAppRun
 ==========

-a tool to allow run one more application at once time.
+A tool use to run apps at once time.